Introducing mle-monitor: A Lightweight Experiment & Resource Monitoring Tool πΊ

 INFO GCS synced protocol: mle_protocol.db mle_protocol.py:97

 Finally, you can also choose to store the results of an experiment in the GCS bucket.
-In this case the protocol will upload a zipped version of your created experiment_dir
+In this case the protocol will upload a zipped version of your created experiment_dir to the bucket whenever you call protocol.complete().

-Resource Monitoring with MLEResource
+Resource Monitoring with MLEResource π

-.
+You can monitor your local machine, server or clusters using the MLEResource.
 If you are running this on a Google Colab, make sure to add a GPU accelerator!

 from mle_monitor import MLEResource